 After narrowing down (filtering) your search of LTPP sections using “Find Sections”, you can select your desired tables listed under structure, climate, traffic, and performance class with further applicable sub class.
 If you check the option “Show Advanced Data Classification”, additional classes (of lower or lesser priority) will also be displayed.
 Each sub class might be a single or group of tables that together contain the information you need.
 If you hover over each table title, you will see a description of that table.
 In addition, in accordance with the filters applied to “Find Sections,” it displays the count of sections for which the table has data.
 While selecting the data, displaying the count of sections allows the user to know if the data is available for all selected sections.
 With “Show Advanced Data Classification” selected, you can see the list of the fields within each table and customize it to select only those in which you are interested.
 The downloaded file will include your data individually by each selected tables (Table Names), a separate list of the tables with their descriptions (Table Reference), a table listing all the included fields and their descriptions (Field Reference), and a table listing all other used codes and their descriptions (Codes Reference).

-For easy data download, a predefined filtering system is available within various features of LTPP InfoPave such as Map, Data, and Media.
+For easy data download, a predefined filtering system is available within various features of LTPP InfoPave such as Map, Data, Analysis and Visualization.
 On the left hand side of your screen under the “Find Sections” header there are filters for general information, structure, climate, traffic, and performance data that can be used to narrow down the LTPP sections.
 If you scroll your mouse over each filter, you will see a description that explains how each filter works.
 The filter selection applied in one feature will be carried across other features while you navigate between them.
 For example, after selecting the sections that are 25 years old in the Map module, you can go to the data module and download your desired tables for these sections.

 Under the data selection and download feature there is “Find” functionality to search for a specific term within the LTPP database.
 For example, typing the term “modulus” in the Find tab of Data Selection and Download feature will highlight the tables/fields that has the term ‘modulus’ in it.
 The data selection and download feature is so dynamic that selecting these tables or fields will also narrow down the LTPP sections.
 As soon as the filtering or selection is applied, the download feature also shows the number of LTPP sections on the top header and the details of tables and fields at the bottom.